benpollarduk/ktaf/README.md

 # Introduction
-Implementation of the BP.AdventureFramework in Kotlin.
-A framework for building text based adventures.
+An implementation of the BP.AdventureFramework - a framework for building text based adventures - in Kotlin.
+Ktaf aims to provide all of the basic building blocks required to start writing simple games.

+Included in the repo are example projects that show how ktaf can be used to write games that run in a terminal window as originally intended, and also an example Swing application and an example Ktor webserver are also included that render the game in HTML.

 ![image](https://github.com/ben-pollard-uk/ktaf/assets/129943363/27670c5d-7f4f-4534-93cb-7931fd8d90e4)

-Provides simple classes for developing game elements:
+Ktaf provides simple classes for developing game elements:
   * Interface and base class for examinable objects:
     * Examination returns a description of the object.
     * Descriptions can be conditional, with different results generated from the game state.